import pandas as pd

 Univariate Portfolio Sorts

-The current chapter relies on the following set of packages.
+The current chapter relies on the following set of Python packages.

 Data Preparation

-is the tibble with market betas computed in the previous chapter.
+is the dataframe with market betas computed in the previous chapter.

 tidy_finance